kohirens/tmpltoapp/README.md

 ## Description

-Uses the Go text/template engine to produce output such as an app, project, etc.
+Build templates using this app which uses the Go text/template library to produce output for files formatted for an app, project, etc.

-A template is a folder with files (of any extension).
+A template starts out as a folder with files (of any extension) containing Go template syntax.
 Each file processed as a Go template.
-Data for the template is supplied with JSON files.
-They can be simple key/value pairs.
-However, you are only limited to your knowledge of Go templates.
-Meaning it can be more than just simple string replacement of placeholders.
-Think loops, conditions, and function calls (built into go).
+Data for the template is supplied with questions answer from the CLI or a JSON file as input.
+This is extremely powerful; you are only limited to your knowledge of Go templates.

-This can be used to process anything you can start from a template.
-For example image you want to send out an email to many clients, then you can process a file, in a loop, and supply the data that changes to produce different output with each pass of the loop.
+**Hint:** Templates are invaluable for quickly setting up apps/projects layouts (even a small parts) that you commonly use.
+This is especially true when using the `answer.json` file with automation.

 ## Terminology